Back To Search Results

 Treatment / Management

-The role of surgical intervention is also more clearly defined.
-The most common procedure for TT syndrome as well as stapedius myoclonus is tympanotomy with TT or stapedius tenotomy.
-It is believed that by releasing the muscle's attachment site, it can reduce or eliminate tinnitus.
-A limited number of case series evaluating the role of tenotomy in MEM has been described.
-Bhimrao et al. reference 13 patients who underwent stapedius tenotomy, nine patients who underwent both stapedius and TT tenotomy, and one patient who underwent TT tendon sectioning.
-The decision to undergo single TT tenotomy was due to direct visualization of isolated TT spasms.[10]
-All the patients in this series reported resolution except for one who had associated palatal myoclonus.
-Additionally, Park et al. reported a case series of 44 patients who were initially treated with medical therapy.
-Seventy-five percent of patients reported a decrease in symptoms based on visual analog scales and tinnitus handicap index scores.
-Of the eleven patients who did not improve from medical therapy, nine of them elected for surgical intervention.
-Two patients in this group underwent bilateral tenotomy, and seven patients underwent unilateral tenotomy.
-However, the distribution of the middle ear muscles sectioned is not specified.
-Surgical intervention does show promise to treat MEM.
-However, more studies should be conducted to more clearly define its role.
-Bhimrao et al. advocate a 3-month trial of medical and/or supportive therapy before discussing tenotomy with possible TT or stapedius muscle sectioning.(A1)
+Additionally, Park et al reported a case series of 44 patients initially treated with medical therapy.
+Seventy-five percent of patients reported reduced symptoms based on visual analog scales and tinnitus handicap index scores.
+Of the 11 patients who did not improve from medical therapy, 9 were elected for surgical intervention.
+Two patients in this group underwent bilateral tenotomy, and 7 patients underwent unilateral tenotomy.
+However, the distribution of the sectioned middle ear muscles is not specified.
+Surgical intervention does show promise in treating MEM.
+However, more studies should be conducted to define its role more clearly.
+Bhimrao et al advocate a 3-month trial of medical and supportive therapy before discussing tenotomy with possible tensor tympani or stapedius muscle sectioning.[13](A1)

 Differential Diagnosis